iamfredrickokereke/devsecops/README.md

 # devsecops
-All things app sec and cloud security
+All things app sec, kubernetes and cloud security